Balamurugan1196/Digital-Bookstore-Management-System/README.md

 ---

 ## 🔐 Security
-- Secure login with JWT authentication.
+- Secure login and role-based access control using **Spring Security**.
 - Encrypted transactions for payment integration.

----

-## 📈 Scalability & Performance
-- Designed to handle **500+ concurrent users**.
-- Easily scalable for multi-store support in future iterations.

 ---